 The Mweya Peninsula

-This is located on the northern bank of kazinga channel where it merges with Lake Edward, the Mweya peninsula joins the channel track distance down to the main gate of Katunguru where it crossways move to the Kabatoro door; with a very thick ground cover and vegetation ruled by the candelabra thorn.
-The peninsula occupies an elevated plateau that overlooks the Kazinga channel and Lake Edward.
+This is located on the northern bank of the Kazinga channel where it merges with Lake Edward, the Mweya peninsula joins the channel track distance down to the main gate of Katunguru where it crossways moves to the Kabatoro door; with a very thick ground cover and vegetation ruled by the candelabra thorn.
+The peninsula occupies an elevated plateau that overlooks the Kazinga Channel and Lake Edward.

 Boat cruise on Kazinga channel

-The channel is located in Queen Elizabeth National park, it’s of about 40 meters in length and it joins Lake Edward in western side and Lake George in eastern side.
+The channel is located in Queen Elizabeth National park, it’s about 40 meters in length and it joins Lake Edward on the western side and Lake George on the eastern side.
 This is one of the main tourist attractions in the park.
 You are able to see many animal species along the channel including; crocodiles, hippos, birds, buffaloes and many more.
 The channel has got different segments like the northern Kazinga and the Kasenyi fields.
-This channel provides the most relaxing way to view game in the park.
+This channel provides the most relaxing way to view games in the park.